min2ha/ukwa-site/content/target/54163/index.en.md

   "subject": "Oral History in the UK"
 }

-# Electric Irish Homes: Rural Electrification, Domestic Products and Irish Women in the 1950s and 1960s

 Electric Irish Homes: Rural Electrification, Domestic Products and Irish Women in the 1950s and 1960s is funded by the Arts and Humanities Research Council and runs from 2016 to 2019.